Self-sabotage refers to behaviors or thought patterns that hold you back and prevent you from doing what you want to do.

 Maybe you’re always ready to argue, even over things that don’t really matter.
 Or you might get offended easily or take things personally, whether they’re directed at you or not.

 Or perhaps you have a hard time talking about your feelings, especially when upset.
 So you resort to snark and passive aggression instead of more effective communication methods.
+(For a deeper dive into toxic relationships, check out this article!).

 It’s not always easy to examine your actions deeply enough to note patterns of self-sabotage.
 Admitting we are self-sabotaging is painful.
 Nobody rushes to that conclusion.
 We tend to avoid it for as long as possible until we have no choice but to face it.
 Start by looking at areas of life where things seem to regularly go wrong.